esteinig/dartQC/readme/install.md

 #### How do I install the dependencies?

 Dependencies (Python, CD-HIT) are handled by the package and environment manager Conda.
-You don't have to do anything except installing `miniconda`:
+You don't have to do anything except installing `miniconda`.
+In the final step of its installation, answer `yes` and let the installer append `miniconda` to you `PATH`.

 ```
 wget -c https://repo.continuum.io/miniconda/Miniconda3-latest-Linux-x86_64.sh
-bash Miniconda3-latest-Linux-x86_64.sh
+bash Miniconda3-latest-Linux-x86_64.sh --prefix=$HOME/miniconda
+source ~/.bashrc
 ```

 #### How do I install DartQC?